SwedbankPay/developer.swedbankpay.com/payments/invoice/other-features.md

 ### API requests for Payout

 The API requests are displayed in the [payout flow](#payout-flow).
-You create a payout by performing a `POST` creditcard payments with key `operation` set to `payout`.
+You create a payout by performing a `POST` creditinvoice payments with key `operation` set to `payout`.

 {:.code-header}